kevinhillinger/study-guides/microsoft/az-203/4-implement-azure-security.md

 ## Implement secure data solutions

 * Know how to [add Client Certificate for the .NET Core HttpClient](https://stackoverflow.com/questions/40014047/add-client-certificate-to-net-core-httpclient).
 Focus on the API for the HttpClientHandler.
 A blob post example is [here](https://blog.pedrofelix.org/2012/12/16/using-httpclient-with-ssltls/)
+* Know how to [set and retrieve a secret from Azure Key Vault using Azure CLI](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-cli) and [.NET](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-net)

   Encrypt and decrypt data at rest and in transit Create, read, update, and delete keys, secrets, and certificates by using the KeyVault API